corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/authentication/authentication.md

 Use this guide to configure authentication and authorization for HTTP-RPC, using basic authentication or Azure Active Directory (AD) single sign-on (SSO).

-Most of the endpoints exposed via HTTP-RPC require authentication.
+Most of the endpoints exposed via HTTP-RPC require authentication. `getProtocolVersion` is the only endpoint that doesn't require authentication.
-However, there is one internal endpoint which doesn't, `getProtocolVersion`.

 You can test the authentication functionality using Swagger UI (if enabled):